kulics/koral/book-en/document.md

 Since our current computer architecture is good at calculating integers, a separate integer type helps to improve the efficiency of the program.

-In Feel, the default integer is of type `Int`, which can represent signed integer type data.
+In K, the default integer is of type `Int`, which can represent signed integer type data.

 E.g: